unforswearing/applescript/README.md

 If you have a script, snippet, or resource that you'd like me to include in this repo, feel free to open a new pull request.

 ## To Do

+*This repo is essentially in 'maintenance mode', however the following will be completed as I have time*

 - [ ] Test scripts on 10.14 (Mojave)
 - [ ] Reorganize repo and readme